Code-Institute-Submissions/py/docs/development/bug-test-security/bug_test_security.md

 #### a) Website Performance
 We endeavored to consolidate everything using Django, Bootstrap, JQuery, PostgreSQL database and other technologies, aiming for a robust web application that functions seamlessly across all devices.
 However, we cannot assure consistent performance on devices with limited memory or processing capabilities.

-#### b) Cloudinary Error: KeyError 'etag'
+#### b) Stripe Integration
-We encountered an error that prevented us from submitting our project to the Code Institute on time.
-Despite many hours of debugging with tutor assistance, the only resolution was to create a 'custom_storage.py' file to circumvent the problem.

-**Error breakdown:**

-> During the execution of the `collectstatic` command, Django attempted to gather and process static files.
-The `cloudinary_storage` package managed some or all of these files.
-As part of its routine, `cloudinary_storage` checks for duplicate content on Cloudinary to avoid redundant uploads.
-It does this by verifying the ETAG header in Cloudinary's response.
-However, the ETAG header was absent, resulting in a KeyError.

-#### c) Event Completion Status
-Events marked as expired only transition to "complete" after a user attempts to vote.
-This behavior is intentional for performance reasons.
-In the future, we might programmatically update the status upon loading, similar to the vote count or progress bar.
+We did no have any particular bug that would delay our project, however we encounter many times issues related to variable values, like secret keys, etc.

-#### d) Social Media Links
+#### c) Social Media Links
 At the moment, social media buttons direct users to the primary pages, intended solely for demonstration.

-#### e) Vote Events Deletion
-Indeed, in this version, VoteCards are only marked as completed, preventing further voting.
-Only a superuser or the website owner can delete a VoteCard.
-Deleting a VoteCard will also remove associated elected persons and vote card records, effectively erasing all data linked to that event.
+#### d) Features

+There were some features such as the Like functionality that costed us a lot of time to figure out.
+At the end we opted for using AJAX and Json responses.
+All issues were solved.

 #### Other Potential Bugs
 For other issues, we suggest refreshing the page or clearing cache files.
-If problems persist, it's likely not an issue with the Musa project but may pertain to third-party services or the specific settings and capabilities of your device.
+If problems persist, it's likely not an issue with the Plexosoft project but may pertain to third-party services or the specific settings and capabilities of your device.

 ## Security

 Concise explanation of why Django, Bootstrap, and PostgreSQL are considered safe:

-### Musa's system
+### Plexosoft's system

 1. **Django**:
    - **Framework Design**: Django follows the "batteries-included" philosophy and provides built-in protection against many common security threats like SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).